 The book has 250 double column pages, and 14 illustrations.
 It is edited and mostly written by Simon Fairlie, with chapters by Simon Ruston (Travellers), Erica Thompson (Wales) and Cathy Ashley (Scotland).
 There is also considerable input to several chapters from a former appeal Inspector who wishes to remain anonymous.

-It costs £25 (i.e. it is post free) if you pay by cheque, postal order or cash (cheques made out to Simon Fairlie), sent to Simon Fairlie, Monkton Wyld Court, Charmouth, Bridport, DT6 6DQ.
+It is available at a reduced price of £20 if you pay by cheque, postal order or cash (cheques made out to Simon Fairlie), sent to Simon Fairlie, Monkton Wyld Court, Charmouth, Bridport, DT6 6DQ.
 Please include your name, address and phone number or email.

 The Contents of the Rural Planning Handbook: